 On The Top Of The List Of Highest Savings APYs

 The CIT Savings Builder doesn’t have the absolute highest APY, but they are definitely high on the list.
-You might find banks that offer higher rates, but there’s likely to be a lot more stipulations associated with the higher rate.
+You might find banks that offer higher rates, but there are likely to be a lot more stipulations associated with the higher rate.

 CIT offers their high APY for no fees, and all you need to do is deposit at least $100 a month.

 Flexible Ways To Earn A High APY

 Most banks that have tiered APYs only have one way you can get the highest rate–have a high account balance.
 CIT is different.
 Although they have a high-earner option, they also let those looking to save slowly earn the highest APY as well.

 Setting $100 a month aside to deposit into your CIT Savings Builder account is a great way to bulk up your emergency fund or save for another big goal.

 While CIT’s website isn’t the most glamorous, they have a very helpful resources page.
-In particular, I liked their calculators section.
-I tried their savings calculator (see above) that shows you how much you’ll earn from CIT’s Savings Builder account.
+In particular, we liked their calculator section.
+We tried their savings calculator (see above) which shows you how much you’ll earn from CIT’s Savings Builder account.

 There’s also a FAQs section and other calculators including: